-In turn, as your stress levels start to drop, anxiety will begin to fall too.
+As your stress levels start to drop, anxiety will also begin to fall.
 That is not to say that there are always complete cures to all fears through meditating alone, but it certainly will help.
 I know this personally.

-Cardiologist, Herbert Benson, MD, has researched the health effects of meditation for three decades, and he says: “Any condition that’s caused or worsened by stress can e alleviated through meditation.”
+Cardiologist Herbert Benson, MD, has researched the health effects of meditation for three decades, and he says: “Any condition that’s caused or worsened by stress can be alleviated through meditation.”
 Dr. Benson also says that meditation will provide a relaxation response which will:

 - Lower Blood Pressure

 As you can see from the list above, there are many physical health benefits to meditation as well as mental.
 This list leads us to the next question:

 Who Can Use Meditation?